leedmitri/neotcg/README.md

 # NeoTCG
 A Neocities friendly setup for Colors TCG.
+See more about Colors TCG and NeoTCG updates [here](https://gloomlee.neocities.org/neotcg/neotcg.html).
+Please make sure to not overwrite your files by pulling from the github, especially your UPDATE files.

 # Automation Features
 - Crayon counting